Q&A with Dr. Tammy Torres

 SMC News: What is the makeup of the team of clinicians who will be caring for patients in the Unit?

-Dr. Torres: The Unit is led by our medical director, Bradford Bobrin, DM, FASAM.
+Dr. Torres: The Unit is led by our medical director, Bradford Bobrin, MD, FASAM.
 As Medical Director, Dr. Bobrin is responsible for the everyday operations, the medical staff, and care of each patient on the Unit.

 In addition to Dr. Bobrin, we have a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.